jneimantokbox/annotation-widget/README.md

 * **[Image files](https://github.com/opentok/annotation-widget/tree/js/web/image)**: used for the toolbar icons.

 * **[index.html](https://github.com/opentok/annotation-widget/blob/js/web/index.html)**: this web page provides you with a quick start if you don't already have a web page that's making calls against OpenTok.js.
 You can also look at this file to see how to implement the toolbar in your own page.
+The steps to create this web page are described below in [Using the Widget](#using-the-widget).

 As a beta, this code is subject to change.
 You can email feedback to collaboration-tools-beta-program@tokbox.com.